hamxabaig/cronjobs-microservice/README.md

 # cronjobs-microservice
 ThinBlock's CronJobs MicroSerivce is a docker container built on docker-crontab image.
-It pushes a heatbeat event on every 1s
+It pushes a heartbeat event every 1m

 ## Installation
 After installing `docker` run this command while in projects directory